petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

-When we ask scientists to work this way we are essentially asking them to become part-time software engineers: surveying and picking tools, designing workflows and project layouts, writing code to tie everything together.
+When we ask scientists to work this way we are essentially asking them to become part-time software engineers: surveying and picking tools, designing workflows and project layouts, and writing sophisticated code to tie everything together.
 Some will like that and find the tools and processes exciting.
 Others will not.
 They will want to focus on the science and not want to get bogged down